nateliu/hexo-blog/source/_posts/npm-dashboard.md

 ...
 ```
 add pie chart
-we use [Drawer](https://ant-design.gitee.io/components/drawer-cn/#header) for popup.
+we use [Drawer Custom Placeholder](https://ant-design.gitee.io/components/drawer/#components-drawer-demo-placement) for popup.
 It is similar to bar chart.

 ### 3. The Home.js looks like:
 ```javascript